Looking for a brief history of Vatican City?

-On May 6, 1527, troops loyal to Charles V, Emperor of the Holy Roman Empire, mutinied over unpaid wages.
+On May 6, 1527 troops loyal to Charles V, Holy Roman Emperor, mutinied over unpaid wages.

-Of the 189 Swiss Guard, 147 of them died in front of Saint Peter’s Basilica protecting Pope Clement VII (Medici).
+Of the 189 Swiss Guard in place, 147 of them died in front of St Peter’s Basilica protecting Pope Clement VII.

 The pope managed to escape with the other 42 Swiss Guards by using the passageway on top of the Leonine Walls that led to the fortress of Castel Sant’Angelo.

-The Sack of Rome in 1527 was an event that dramatically altered the course of history.
+The Sack of Rome in 1527 was a huge turning point.

-King Charles V and Pope Clement VII were not enemies before or after the attack, but their relationship was changed permanently.
+King Charles V and Pope Clement VII's relationship was changed permanently.

-Clement VII was humiliated and weakened by his experience.
-In order to avoid any further conflict, even of a diplomatic sort, the pope did everything Charles V wanted.
+Clement VII was humiliated and weakened by his experience and in order to avoid any further conflict, the pope did everything Charles V wanted.